 Mainstream Engineering Awarded Contract from the Department of Energy to Demonstrate an Improved Process for Clean Coal Energy Production

 As legislation continues to tighten regulations on emissions for coal-fired power plants, new technologies and control strategies are required.
-Mercury and other coal contaminants are of interest due to the costs associated with capture and disposal of toxic mercury.
-Mainstream will be demonstrating a technology to enhance clean up performance and reduce capital and operational costs.
+Mercury and other coal contaminants are of interest due to the costs associated with the capture and disposal of toxic mercury.
+Mainstream will be demonstrating the technology to enhance clean-up performance and reduce capital and operational costs.
 Over 50% of mercury emissions in the U.S. come from coal-powered utilities with an estimated public health cost of $37 to $90 billion annually.

 About Mainstream Engineering